tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C7994_价格总览_intl_en.md

 - **Wildcard domain name** Only one wildcard domain name with only one wildcard can be bound, such as \*.domain.com and \*.example.domain.com (up to 100 levels).
 Multi-wildcard domain names like \*.\*.domain.com are not supported.
 - **Multi-wildcard domain name** Multiple wildcard domain names with only one wildcard can be bound, such as \*.domain.com and \*.example.domain.com (up to 100 levels).
 Multi-wildcard domain names like \*.\*.domain.com are not supported.

->?
-All the unit prices below are based on one year of purchase.
-Purchase for two years at Tencent Cloud's official website and get 15% off.
+> All the unit prices below are based on one year of purchase.

 <table>
 <tr>